kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

        tags:
           kuma.io/service: backend
   # this field will be deprecated
-  probes:
+  # probes:
-    endpoints:
+  #  endpoints:
-      - inboundPath: /healthz
+  #    - inboundPath: /healthz
-        inboundPort: 6851
+  #      inboundPort: 6851
-        path: /6851/healthz
+  #      path: /6851/healthz
-    port: 9000
+  #  port: 9000
 ```

-The last two endpoints are for gRPC and TCP probes: when generating routes for the Virtual Probes listener, these probes are identified by the path prefix, we include the `service` field in the path for gRPC probes.

-In the probe translator, it will:
+In the probe Virtual Probe Handler, it will:

 - return `503` responses for failed probes, return `200` responses for successful probes
 - use the pod IP as the `Host` header in the gRPC request to the application